-Then I thought, as Jon implied, about there being a spectrum of challenges with “visible” at one end, and internal/invisible or “hidden” on the other.
+Then I thought about, as Jon implied, there being a spectrum of challenges with “visible” at one end, and internal/invisible or “hidden” on the other.
 For example, the woman in the wheelchair was at the visible end of the spectrum.
 At the other end—the hidden challenge—was Jon who battled the internal/invisible challenge of depression.

 But what about other points on the challenge spectrum?

 My Muse brought up an example of a mid-spectrum challenge that is internal/hidden but exhibits visible signs: addiction.
 I remembered a visceral, vicarious experience I had of alcoholism from reading a detective novel years ago.1 The book is about a down-and-out, street-smart, good-hearted NYC PI investigating a murder, but it also chronicles his struggle with an alcoholic downward spiral.
 The spiral stemmed from guilt over accidentally killing a little girl in the line of duty as a policeman; the spiral cost him his career as well as his wife and children.
 After solving the murder case in this story, he sits staring at a double bourbon in front of him on the bar of a “gin joint” as his internal demon and better angel battle it out: drink what he’s craving, or not.
 He finally chooses the latter and decides to go to his first AA meeting.
 The description of that meeting in the very last sentences of the book are among the most powerful pieces of writing I’ve ever read due to their simplicity and raw emotion: